Davezacofficial/PassTimeProjects/README.md

 'Content-Type': 'text/html',
 'User-Agent': 'Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/95.0.4638.69 Safari/537.36'
 ```
-but for other URLs, you may get away without specifying them.
+but for other URLs, you can get away without specifying them.

 It also utilizes the other libraries such as *optparse*  to parse the options provided during command execution.
 The other libraries include
 the *time* library to provide time intervals between each requests, it's a necessary evil required to prevent abuse the provided URLs.
 Last, but not the least it utilizes